timJFrame/sei-project-1/README.md

 <p>The game had a lot of moving pieces that needed to work in sync.
 I found this to be particularly true with the logic that was used to move the ghosts.
 Because I had one piece of logic that would randomly moved the ghosts at all times and another to track Harry, I found that the random movement logic at times would interfere with the tracking logic.</p>

 <h2>Wins</h2>
-<p>I feel that the biggest win for me wasn’t one single piece of code but being able to have multiple functions carrying out different tasks but at the same time working cohesively as one program.
-Building the game really taught me the importance of having a good plan, forming a clear direction and testing each piece of code as you write it.
+<p>I feel that the biggest win for me wasn’t one single piece of code but being able to have multiple functions carrying out different tasks but at the same time working cohesively as one program.</p>

+<h2>Learnings</h2>
+<p>Building the game really taught me the importance of having a good plan, forming a clear direction and testing each piece of code as you write it.
 This whole process has really solidified my vanilla JavaScript skills.</p>

 <h2>Future Features</h2>